hritvik-soni/SB-Assignment-Precize/readme.md

 Refer to the API documentation for details on using each endpoint.
 The documentation can be found in the code comments.

-- link for Swagger UI :- http://localhost:8080/swagger-ui/index.html#/
+- Link for Swagger UI :- http://localhost:8080/swagger-ui/index.html#/
 - Link for H2 console :-http://localhost:8080/h2-console/login.jsp (username:- sa , passsword="1")

 ##